billziss-gh/imap/README.md

 This project presents a new data structure for storing ordered integer maps: a data structure that contains _x->y_ mappings, where _x_ and _y_ are integers and where the _lookup_, _assign_ (insert / replace), _remove_ and _iterate_ (in natural numeric order) operations are efficient.

 The proposed data structure is a compressive, cache-friendly, radix tree that attempts to: (1) minimize the number of memory accesses required to manage the data structure,  and (2) minimize the amount of memory storage required to store data.
-It has performance comparable to an unordered map (`std::unordered_map`) and is an order of magnitude faster than a regular ordered map (`std::map`).
+It has performance comparable to an unordered map (`std::unordered_map`) and is an order of magnitude faster than an ordered map (`std::map`).

 ## Motivation

-The need to maintain an integer map arises often in programming.
+The need to maintain an integer map arises regularly in programming.
 Often the integers are used to represent other entities such as symbols (e.g. a `sym->sym` symbolic map), file handles/descriptors (e.g. a `handle->pointer` file map), pointers (e.g. a `pointer->pointer` object map), etc. Integer maps can also be used as a building block for integer sets, floating point maps, interval maps, etc.

 If the map is **unordered** and does not need to support a fast _successor_ or _iterate_ operation then usually the best data structure is a hash table employing an open addressing scheme.
 However there is often a need for **ordered** integer maps with support for a fast _successor_ or _iterate_ operation in natural numeric order.
 The obvious choice is a tree data structure such as the one provided by `std::map`, which unfortunately does not always have the best performance.
 Radix trees are an improvement and some forms of radix trees like [crit-bit trees](https://cr.yp.to/critbit.html) can perform better.